 When you go from being called “NFC East” to “NFC Least,” things are rough.
 It was the only division with four teams under .500 records.

-Injuries struck the Dallas Cowboys and the Philadelphia Eagles; they were still disappointing.
+Injuries struck the Dallas Cowboys and the Philadelphia Eagles, and they were still disappointing.
 Both were way below expectations.

 The New York Giants had a fair share of good moments.
 They showed a decent enough face in Joe Judge’s first season as head coach.

 The Washington Football Team was epic in their own way.
 They are nameless, and they won the division.
 Their HC Ron Rivera battled cancer throughout the season.

 Alex Smith made a miraculous comeback to guide them to the postseason.
 In the end, the QB in the playoffs was Taylor Heinicke (not to be confused with the beer).